eadle/p2ptv/README.md

 $ npm install p2ptv --save-dev
 ```

-- You may need to [install FFmpeg] from source with --libvorbis and --libvpx flags.
+- You may need to [install FFmpeg](https://trac.ffmpeg.org/wiki/CompilationGuide) from source with --libvorbis and --libvpx flags.
-- You may need to [setup an RTMP server].
+- You may need to [setup an RTMP server](https://obsproject.com/forum/resources/how-to-set-up-your-own-private-rtmp-server-using-nginx.50/).
-- [OBS] has been extremely useful.
+- [OBS](https://obsproject.com/download#linux) has been extremely useful.

 ## Usage
 With no logging: